 All 3 steps are required by ACCME and MUSC.

-Q: How should the learners be informed of any relevant personal financial relationships or the absence of relevant financial relationships?
+Q: How should the learners be informed of any relevant financial relationships or the absence of relevant financial relationships?

-When there is a relevant financial relationship, the learners need to be informed of the name of the person with the relationship, the name of the company with whom the relationship exists, and the nature of the relationship.
-No dollar amounts are to be disclosed to the learners.
-When there is nothing to disclose, language similar to the following can be used: "<Name of presenter > and no one in control of content, including planners, have any relevant financial relationships to disclose."
-The method for disclosure may be one or more of the following:
+When there is a relevant financial relationship, the learners need to be informed of the name of the person with the relationship, the name of the company or companies with whom the relationship exists, and the nature of the relationship (research support, consultant, speakers bureau, employment and others).

-- Verbally disclosed from the podium, with a written attestation, signed by the moderator who was present in the room at the time, containing precise language that demonstrates the required information was disclosed to the audience, with that attestation dated within 1 month.
+Verbally disclosed from the podium, with a written attestation, signed by the moderator who was present in the room at the time, containing precise language that demonstrates that the presence or absence of a relevant financial relationship was disclosed to the audience prior to the beginning of the CME activity.